-The Authority has made an initial assessment against the newly introduced CIPFA Financial Management Code.
+The Authority has completed a self-assessment review against the newly introduced CIPFA Financial Management Code.
 The Code is designed to support good practice in financial management and to assist local authorities in demonstrating their financial sustainability.
-2020/21 is a 'shadow' year for authorities to show that they are working towards full compliance from 2021/22 onwards.

 The Authority has arrangements in place for ensuring effective financial management is undertaken, with an overarching Financial Management Policy.
 There is a history of good financial management, supported by positive External Audit opinions and value for money assessments.
-Our assessment against the Code is that the Authority is well placed to meet the requirements from 2021/22 and there are no areas of significant concern for us.
+Our assessment against the Code is that the Authority is able to demonstrate a high level of compliance in most areas, but we recognise that some further improvements can be made.
+The self-assessment was reviewed by the Finance and Audit Committee in March 2022.